Chekhov, master of the short story, gave this advice: If it's not essential, don't include it in the story.

 - Meaningful Name: If the character's name has a special meaning but no immediate relevance, then the relevance will come later.

 - Not-So-Small Role: Character #23 is played by whom?
 They'd never have signed on for so small a role!

 - Notice This: It must be important to the plot — look where it's positioned and lighted.

-, which is what the viewer can sometimes confuse this with if they miss the gun the first time (or if the gun was edited out
+The Magnetic Plot Device can be a standing Chekhov's Gun to blame the plot on.
+The Impossible Task may require one.
+Also see Ass Pull, which is what the viewer can sometimes confuse this with if they miss the gun the first time (or if the gun was edited out in an adaptation).

 A reverse Chekhov's Gun is also common.
 Explicitly showing a normally armed character forgetting his gun when leaving the house for example.
 The experienced troper knows that this will become the day he needs it the most.

 Also referred to as "the Indiana Jones principle" in Thomas C. Foster's How to Read Literature Like a Professor, named after Indy's early encounter with a snake at the beginning of Raiders of the Lost Ark and how it set up his much larger encounter with them later on.
 Another term for this is "setup and payoff", a technique used by Robert Zemeckis and Bob Gale for the Back to the Future trilogy and regularly taught to scriptwriters nowadays.